Vicki Leekx: Music and lyrics

 The material included reworked tracks and out-takes from Maya, with previously unreleased material.
-Some of the tracks, including "Let Me Hump You" and "Gen-N-E-Y", had been made available by M.I.A. earlier in the year at a series of bespoke website addresses.
+Some of the tracks, including "Let Me Hump You" and "Gen-N-E-Y", had been made available by M.I.A. earlier in the year at a series of website addresses.
 The tracks "Meds and Feds" and "Steppin' Up" from Maya appear in radically altered forms, including the removal of the heavy guitar played by Derek E. Miller of the group Sleigh Bells on the original version of the former.
+A reworked version of "Bad Girls" was later released as a single and included on her 2013 album Matangi.

 A number of reviewers made a connection between the mixtape's title and the 2010 WikiLeaks controversy.
 Although the mix opens with a quote about the leaking of information and subsequent legal and political attacks from Julian Assange, founder of Wikileaks, delivered by a female voice, much of the content is not related to the controversy or politically themed.
 Musically, the mixtape is less abrasive in style than the industrial-influenced Maya, but the lyrics contain a number of attacks on "imitators, haters, and [...] psychos" and "bitches who are fame hoes".
 The female voice heard at the start, identified by reviewers as the "title character", returns sporadically during the mix speaking internet slogans.
 At different points the music incorporates heavy percussion, Auto-Tuned vocals, and "bhangra-style" sounds similar to those heard on her second studio album Kala.
 Most of the mix is at a high tempo, although it slows towards the end, where the longest sections are found.